GRN-BRI/bri2026/_pages/cfp.md

 -	Community engagement in infrastructure projects

-**Publication Note: The papers presented and selected at the conference will be reviewed by the conference academic committee and recommended for possible publication in international journals, such as <mark>Transportation Research Part E: Logistics and Transportation Review, Transport Policy, Technological Forecasting and Social Change, International Journal of Production Economics, and Sustainability after a rigorous review process.<mark>**
+**Publication Note: The papers presented and selected at the conference will be reviewed by the conference academic committee and recommended for possible publication in international journals, such as Transportation Research Part E: Logistics and Transportation Review, Transport Policy, Technological Forecasting and Social Change, International Journal of Production Economics, and Sustainability after a rigorous review process.**

 ### Template：